 View Lauren Cohn’s Resume

-Lauren Cohn has 28 years of experience in broadcasting.
-That includes television, radio and print coverage for both local and national news outlets.
-Her career has taken her all over the country, including working in New York, Chicago and Philadelphia.
+Lauren Cohn is an Emmy nominated TV News Anchor/Reporter, Radio Host, and Print Journalist.
+Lauren has worked for both local and national news outlets in major markets all across the country, including in New York, Chicago and Philadelphia.
 She has tackled just about every beat, from breaking news to Politics, Business, Consumer, Health, Education and interviewed thousands of experts for engaging and informative stories and panel discussions.
 Lauren is a professional and compassionate journalist who always puts the story first.
 She has received four Emmy nominations for best anchor and reporter in Philadelphia and Chicago.
 Lauren has also expanded her news base abroad, covering the 2004 Olympic Games in Athens and taking part in a travel show in Bali, Indonesia.